 Best Pergola Plants

-Roses are classic.
-They are the favorite plants of most gardeners as they produce a feeling of being special, tranquility, nostalgia, romance, and happiness.
+Roses are the favorite plants of most gardeners as they produce a feeling of being special, tranquility, nostalgia, romance, and happiness.
 Climbing varieties are perfect for covering a pergola and arches.

-Surely, one of the best pergola plants.
-Clematis is a spectacular vine as it blooms abundantly, flowering usually starts from spring.
-You can grow it easily and combine with other plants, especially with climbing roses to get a more exquisite view.
+Surely, one of the best pergola plants, Clematis is a spectacular vine as it blooms abundantly, flowering usually starts from spring.
+You can grow it easily and combine it with other plants.

 The fragrance of honeysuckle flowers is nostalgic and multiplies when dusk sets.
-It has more than 180 different species, almost all are creepers.
-It is a very large vine that grows rapidly –A single honeysuckle plant can cover up a big sturdy pergola easily.
+It has more than 180 different species and almost all are creepers.
+It is a very large vine that grows rapidly – a single honeysuckle plant can cover up a big sturdy pergola easily.

-Surely, jasmine is the most intense flower.
-Its fragrance can be smelt from far-far away.
-So if you love fragrant plants, grow it.
-In warm and humid climates jasmine blooms year round.
+The intense fragrance of the flower can be smelt from far-far away.
+In warm and humid climates jasmine blooms year-round.
 In cooler zones, grow it as annual.